NSGeophysics/GPRPy/README.md

 `p`\
 and then enter for profile, or\
 `c`\
-end then enter for CMP / WARR.
+and then enter for CMP / WARR.

 You can also directly select one by running either\
 `gprpy p`\